 1. Graduates will identify and contribute to the prevention and solution of current and emerging environmental problems in a creative and independent manner.

 2. Graduates will participate in research and technology development programs.

 3. Graduates will function in diverse areas of environmental engineering practice at national and international levels.

-4. Graduates will pursue leadership positions in both public and private organizations.
+4. Graduates will pursue leading positions in both public and private organizations.

 The Student Outcomes of the Environmental Engineering Department are such that

-e) Graduates will have an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+1. Graduates will have an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 3. Graduates will have an ability to communicate effectively with a range of audiences

 Annual Undergraduate Student Enrollment and Graduation Data up to now:

 - Master of Science (M.S.)